-Top news: No provision for anticipatory bail for accused of atrocities on SC/ST, rules Supreme Court
+Top news: SC questions children’s presence at Shaheen Bagh protests

 The biggest stories of the day.

+The Supreme Court on Monday issued notices to the Centre and the Delhi government over the death of a four-month-old at Delhi’s Shaheen Bagh during protests against the amended citizenship law.
+“Can a four-month-old child be taking part in such protests?” the Supreme Court wondered.

-The Supreme Court on Monday upheld the constitutional validity of the Scheduled Caste/Scheduled Tribe Amendment Act.
+The top court also upheld the constitutional validity of the Scheduled Caste/Scheduled Tribe Amendment Act.
 The new law excludes any scope for anticipatory bail for those accused of atrocities against the community.

-Adding to the bizarre comments made by Bharatiya Janata Party leaders in the recent past to defend the economy, BJP MP from Ballia Virendra Singh Mast claimed on Sunday that there was no recession, as people are buying jackets and coats, not dhotis and kurta.
-Mast had in the past wondered how there could be a slowdown in the automobile sector, citing huge traffic jams across the country.

 Students from the all-women Gargi College in New Delhi have alleged that a group of drunken men entered the premises during the college fest and sexually assaulted women.
 The students alleged that the administration and security did nothing to prevent the assaults.